Data-Science-for-Linguists-2022/Class-Lounge/favorite_animals.md

 - Alejandro once again, turtles too!
 - Alejandro's favorite animals are cats and I guess red pandas too.
 - Lindsey's favorite animals are cats and penguins :)
+- Sean's favorite animal is a Wooley Mammoth (did I spell that right?)